FuturologyAIR/FuturologyAI-R/README.md

 Using the Hugging Face and Streamlit, the code for a basic sentiment analysis features is as follows ...

+The air pollution datasets are for deep learning frameworks and not for NLP, have to be separately processed.

+Require a GPU/ Cloud services to do up this air pollution datasets.

+Need more stakeholders like the members of public onboard this mission as well...

 Based on this basic sentiment analysis features, we can setup the news from the reporting chat agent and/or virtual chat assistant embedded.